RobinBaines/OOO3/README.md

 2. Overriding in c# means replacement or enhancement of a function or property value in a derived object.
 Here overriding is supported by allowing an SQ defined in an SO to be overridden in a derived SO.
 For example a Dog may have an SQ called Bark = True, implying that (nearly) all dogs bark.
-Nida who is derived from Dog may have SQ Bark = Loud; and may also have a 2nd SQ Bark = High.
+Nida who is derived from Dog may have SQ Bark = Loud; and may also have another SQ: Bark = High.
 A dog which cannot/does not bark would have SQ Bark = False.

 3. References: An SO or SQ may refer to a number of SOs.